 Do you like to travel by motorhome?

 - Do you want to rent a motorhome?
 Then you will find information and a selection in these booking options.
-Or do you prefer to travel with him roof tent on the car?
+Or do you prefer to travel with him in a roof tent on the car?
 Also the overnight stay in a camping tents is possible.

 - Check our packing list for campers to see whether you have packed everything for your motorhome tour.

 - In Havelberg, for example, you can go to the Camping island Havelberg spend the night with the mobile home.
 However, there are other campsites in the region.
 There you can after a day trip in a with a Dutch Oven or preparing your meal on the portable grill after a day trip .
 Dutch oven accessories can be found here.

 - You want to know where to to stay overnight in Germany can and are you looking for parking spaces and campsites?
 You can find information about this under this link.